worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 the Data folder to support data integrity checks.
 ```

-#### 1.5 Reproducibility Summary (REQUIRED)

-**YOU MUST COMPLETE THIS SECTION** (starting at line 176).
+#### 1.5 Reproducibility Summary (starting at line 165).

 Select ONE option for each category:

 ##### **Data** (choose one):
 - All data sources are publicly available and included in the reproducibility package.
 - All data sources are publicly available but not all are included in the reproducibility package.
-- All data is not yet publicly available but is expected to be made available through the World Bank Microdata Library in the future.
+- All data is not yet publicly available but is expected to be made available through the [World Bank Microdata Library] in the future.
-- Some data is not yet publicly available but is expected to be made available through the World Bank Microdata Library in the future.
+- Some data is not yet publicly available but is expected to be made available through the [World Bank Microdata Library] in the future.
 - All data is temporarily embargoed by the authors (expected to be made public in the future).
 - Some data is temporarily embargoed by the authors (expected to be made public in the future).
-- Some data is restricted and has not been included in the reproducibility package.
+- Some data is restricted/limited-access and has not been included in the reproducibility package.
 For more details, please refer to the README file.
-- All data is restricted and has not been included in the reproducibility package.
+- All data is restricted/limited-access and has not been included in the reproducibility package.
 For more details, please refer to the README file.

 ##### **Code** (choose one):
 - All code files (from cleaning to analysis) are included in the reproducibility package.